Journal Information & Policies

 Authors are not charged any APCs (Article Processing Charges) or other publication fees.

 Authors who publish with this journal agree to the following terms:

 a.
-Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under an Attribution 4.0 International licence.
+Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence.